What is a Pennsylvania Criminal Record?

-Criminal records in Pennsylvania are official documents that contain the details of the criminal activity of a single person.
-Colloquially known as rap sheet, these records are the official government depository of the arrest, indictment, pending and past dispositions, and conviction information for a person who has entered the legal system as a convicted or suspected criminal.
-These records are kept at every level of every jurisdiction - albeit with varying levels of effectiveness - from municipal, county, and state levels.
-This means they are gathered from all types of criminal courts from across the state, and the country.
+Criminal records in Pennsylvania are official documents that contain the details of the criminal activity of a person.
+Colloquially known as a rap sheet, these records are the official government depository of the arrest, indictment, pending and past dispositions, and conviction information for a person who has entered the legal system as a convicted or suspected criminal.
+These records are kept at every level of every jurisdiction—albeit with varying levels of effectiveness— from municipal, county, and state levels.
+This means they are gathered from all types of criminal courts from across the state and the country.

 Pennsylvania criminal records contain:

 - The name of the subject

-- Their birth date, last known height and weight, and ethnicity
+- Their birth date, last known height and weight, and race

 - A mugshot, fingerprints, and other gathered physical identifiers